-Drake & Will Farrell Give DeMar DeRozen Handshake Tips In Hilarious NBA Awards Skit
+Drake & Will Ferrell Give DeMar DeRozen Handshake Tips In Hilarious NBA Awards Skit

 The next big comedy duo is…Will Ferrell and Drake?
 Drizzy and ‘The House’ star brought the laughs during the NBA Awards, kicking off the night by teaching DeMar DeRozen some new (and unusual) handshakes.